 Sinners and Shadows – Book Three in the Brothers and Lovers series

 Orphaned at eight, raised by a brutal, sadistic brother, nineteen-year-old parlour maid, Rhian, dreams of a man who will love her and give her a family of her own.
 An invitation to join the Evans family on New Year’s Eve 1913, throws her life into turmoil when the youngest Evans’ brother, Joey, confesses he loves her.
-Handsome, charming Joey has never met a woman who could refuse him anything.
+Handsome, charming, Joey has never met a woman who could refuse his advances.
 But Rhian is suspicious of his reputation as a ladies’ man.
 It takes time, tenderness and persistence to win her trust.
-Just as she finally admits she loves him as he does her, Joey’s past overshadows and shatters their happiness.
+But when she finally admits she loves Joey as he does her,his past overshadows and shatters their happiness.
 Unable to separate truth from lies, wanting to hurt Joey as deeply as he has her, Rhian turns to her employer, Edward Larch.
 Unhappily married, Edward offers her the only position he can, that of his mistress.
-Her choice is irrevocable – to forgo love, ‘respectability’ and all chance of a family life for financial security.
+Her choice is irrevocable – to forgo love, “respectability” and all chance of a family life for financial security.
 Then Europe is plunged into war.
 But Rhian cannot stop thinking about the man she loved who betrayed her – and the problems peace will bring.